 - 1. Services of a registered nurse or licensed vocational nurse under the supervision of a registered nurse or a physician. - 2.
 Services of a licensed therapist for physical therapy, occupational therapy, speech therapy, or respiratory therapy. - 3.
 Services of a medical social service worker. - 4.
 Services of a health aide who is employed by (or who contracts with) a home health agency.
 Services must be ordered and supervised by a registered nurse employed by the home health agency as professional coordinator.
 These services are covered only if you are also receiving the services listed in 1 or 2 above.
-Other organizations may give services only when approved by the claims administrator, and their duties must be assigned and supervised by a professional nurse on the staff of the home health agency or other provider as approved by the claims administrator.
+Other organizations may give services only when approved by the claims administrator, and their duties must be assigned and supervised by a professional nurse on the staff of the home health agency or other provider as approved by the claims administrator. - 5.
+Medically necessary supplies provided by the home health agency.

-When available in your area, benefits are also available for intensive inhome behavioral health services.
+When available in your area, benefits are also available for intensive in-home behavioral health services.
 These do not require confinement to the home.
-These services are described in the BENEFITS FOR MENTAL HEALTH CONDITIONS OR SUBSTANCE ABUSE section below.
+These services are described in the BENEFITS FOR MENTAL HEALTH OR SUBSTANCE USE DISORDER section below.